gf-microlution/AppsTeam_Tools_Public/README.md

 Installation instructions are in [README_Microlution_Installation.md](https://github.com/gf-microlution/AppsTeam_Tools_Public/blob/main/README_Microlution_Installation.md)

-# Bub Reports & Feature Requests
+# Bug Reports & Feature Requests

 Anyone can submit an Issue for these tools.
 Please tag your issue with the tool name and bug/feature.